liddellb613/DataCleaning_Course_Project/CodeBook.md

       78 fBodyBodyGyroJerkMag-std()
       79 fBodyBodyGyroJerkMag-meanFreq()

+   col_names_new
-   col_names_new - character vector of column names for all 66 feature values (79 values)
-      tBodyAcc-mean()-X ... fBodyBodyGyroJerkMag-meanFreq()
+      - character vector of column names for all 66 feature values (79 values) tBodyAcc-mean()-X ... fBodyBodyGyroJerkMag-meanFreq()

+   col_names_old
-   col_names_old - character vector of default column names created by reading in the values (79 values)
+      - character vector of default column names created by reading in the values (79 values) v1...v543

-      v1...v543
+   col_numbers
-   col_numbers - vector of numbers representing columns in the features data frames which will (79 values)
-      be selected for the final tidy data set.
-Used to build the old and new column names vector 1 ...
+      - vector of numbers representing columns in the features data frames which will be selected for the final tidy data set.
+Used to build the old and new column names vector
+      1 ...
 543